capy-pl/xv6-riscv/README.md

 ## INTRODUCTION

 This repository is initially to practice lab assignments from the MIT 6.828 Operating System Engineering course.
-Aside from the course's assignments, I also plain to implemented some other kernel features in this repository.
+After finishing the course's assignments, I plan to implemented some other kernel features in this repository.

 ## CURRENT FEATURES